Create Tag Queries

 Delete the column

-Click the trash can icon in the header of the Data Cell Properties panel:
+Click the trash can icon in the header of the Data Cell Properties panel.
+Note that deleting the column removes it from the table but does not remove the data set definition.

-Every time column definition and every tag query is stored as a named "Data Set".
+Every "time" column definition, every tag query, every recipe batches query and every alarm and event query is stored as a named "Data Set".
 You are advised to give each a descriptive name because it is likely that you will eventually have many.

 No predefined data sets exist for tag queries.
 You must create one using the tags in your application.

-Must be set to "Tag Query" for this column to include tag data from your application.
-This includes the Raw Timestamp column.
+The type property must be set to "Tag Query" for this column to include tag data from your application.
+This also applies to the Raw Timestamp column.

 Context can be used in two ways: